-The program essentially consists of four components: three compulsory courses, major courses, the master dissertation and an elective course.
+The curriculum essentially consists of four components: three mandatory course units, major course units, the Master’s dissertation and an elective course unit.

-The compulsory courses offer the foundations for methodological and empirical skills.
-This common part of the master program deepens your knowledge in microeconomics, macroeconomics and econometrics.
+The mandatory course units offer the foundations for methodological and empirical skills.
+This common part of the curriculum deepens your knowledge of microeconomics, macroeconomics and econometrics.
 You already covered the basics of these areas but here we provide a deeper focus on the formal analysis as well as the analytical and econometric tools that are essential for critical economic analysis.

-Microeconomics: you study behavioral economics under uncertainty and asymmetric information.
-You also take a deep dive into optimization techniques.
+microeconomics: you study behavioural economics under uncertainty and asymmetric information.
+You delve deeper into optimisation techniques;

-The master is completed with a master dissertation which allows you to demonstrate that you are able to apply the acquired knowledge to address a problem independently.
-Students in the master in economics typically use a combination of theory and empirical analysis to tackle relevant economic problems, under the guidance of a supervisor.
-This is really the cherry on the cake.
+You complete your Master’s degree by writing a Master’s dissertation.
+With it, you demonstrate that you are able to apply the acquired knowledge to address a problem independently.
+Master’s students of Economics typically use a combination of theory and empirical analysis to tackle relevant economic problems, under the guidance of a supervisor.
+This really is culmination of your training.

-Finally, we offer the opportunity to tailor your curriculum by choosing an elective course.
-You have several options for the elective course:
+Finally, we offer the opportunity to tailor your curriculum by choosing an elective course unit.
+There are several options for doing so:

-You choose another course from your major to specialise even more in this subject area
+you choose another course unit from your major to specialise even more in this subject area;

-You choose a course from the other major in order to broaden your horizon
+you choose a course unit from the other major in order to broaden your horizon;

-You choose an elective course from a list of economic courses
+you choose an elective course unit from a list of economic course units

-If you want to combine your master’s degree with a teacher’s degree, then there is the option of following an ‘Educatieve master’ instead of the above described master.
-The Master's Programme in Teaching however is a Dutch taught programme.
+If you want to combine your Master’s degree with a Teacher’s degree, then there is the option of taking a Master's Programme in Teaching (in Dutch: 'Educatieve master') instead of the above described master.
+The Master's Programme in Teaching, however, is a Dutch-taught programme.
 More information can be found on www.ugent.be/educatievemaster.

 It is possible to participate in a double degree programme with the Julius Maximilians-Universität Würzburg.
 In a double degree programme students receive a degree of both the home and the host university.
 More information can be found on https://www.ugent.be/eb/en/degree-students/double_degree_programmes.